VisionLearningGroup/DA_Detection/README.md

 ## Introduction
 Follow [faster-rcnn repository](https://github.com/jwyang/faster-rcnn.pytorch)
  to setup the environment.
 When installing pytorch-faster-rcnn, you may encounter some issues.
 Many issues have been reported there to setup the environment.
+We used Pytorch 0.4.0 for this project.
+The different version of pytorch will cause some errors, which have to be handled based on each envirionment.

 ### Data Preparation